-Think and Cover is an classic strategy game ideal for exploring factors, Addition, Multiplication and Division.
-It is also a fantastic way of introducing and reinforcing Math Vocabulary around the properties of number eg factor, multiple, prime, composite, odd and even.
+Think and Cover is a classic strategy game ideal for exploring factors, Addition, Multiplication & Division.
+It is also a fantastic way of introducing and reinforcing Math Vocabulary around the properties of Number eg factor, multiple, prime, composite, odd & even.

 What You Need: